-Figures presented below 2-7, 2-8 illustrate the attention mechanism of Equations 2.13, 2.14.
-Here the text is treated as a sequence of tokens, with each token being transformed into a vector representation.
+Figures presented below 2-7, 2-8 illustrate the attention mechanism of Equation 2.13.
+In this representation, the text is treated as a sequence of tokens, with each token being transformed into a vector representation.
 These vectors are then projected onto the space of queries (\mathbf{Q}) , keys (\mathbf{K}) , and values (\mathbf{V}) through trainable matrices.
 A similarity function sim is applied to estimate the proximity of the query of the current token with the keys of all other elements.
 The similarity scores define weights that determine the importance of each part when combined.
 The resulting sum is then concatenated with the values of the current token.

-Figure 2-6: The computational graph of the GPT-2 model.
+Figure 2-6: The scheme of the GPT-2 model.